The whole system

 Low cost wastewater treatment for the world

 This system produces treated wastewater suitable for surface irrigation.
-This is a high level of treatment and achievable only with primary and secondary treatment.
+This is a high level of treatment and achievable only with primary + secondary treatment.

 The system operates off-grid and utilises solar panels and batteries to operate the pumps required to function.